nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 ----------------

 ``--group-by`` allows you to partition the data into groups based on column values and sample uniformly.
-For example, sample evenly across countries over
+For example, sample evenly across regions over
 time:

 .. code-block:: bash